 All the while, they open conduits of emotion to bring their music to life and allow spontaneous ideas to flow.

-Such awareness and flexibility are easy for them to carry out because they’ve ingrained key habits during deliberate practice.
-As a result, they trust in their concert preparation, enjoy performing, and typically do their best playing or singing when on stage.
+Such awareness and flexibility are easy for them to carry out because they’ve ingrained specific habits during deliberate practice.
+As a result, they trust in their concert preparation, enjoy performing, and play or sing at their best in public.

 What if problems, mistakes, or nervousness arise during a show?
-Adept performers employ countermeasures, which they’ve thoroughly practiced, that resolve issues and dispel anxiousness.
+Adept performers employ countermeasures, which they’ve consciously practiced, to resolve glitches, stoke positivity, and dispel anxiousness.

-The following articles address mental and emotional skills of expert performers:
+The following articles address some of the most important mental and emotional skills of expert performers:

 “Expert performers maintain an inclusive yet gentle focus as they perform.”